 5.9.1 Beck Row has a population of approximately 3,897 including Holywell Row and Kenny Hill (2011 Census).
-It is located about two miles to the northwest of Mildenhall, with RAF Mildenhall immediately to the south of the village bordering the A1101.
+It is located about two miles to the north-west of Mildenhall, with RAF Mildenhall immediately to the south of the village bordering the A1101.
 It is defined as a primary village in Policy CS1 of the Core Strategy, providing basic local services and able to accommodate small scale housing growth to meet local needs.

-- the village has a good level of existing services and facilities including a general store, post office, public houses and a community centre; - Aspal Close County Wildlife Site (CWS), the majority of which is also identified as a Local Nature Reserve (LNR), is located in the centre of the settlement; - there are a good range of open space and sports facilities including Aspal Close LNR, a sports pitch and play space; - the existing primary school has reached capacity and discussions are ongoing with Suffolk County Council and other partners concerning options for school expansion and potentially the requirement for a new school; - an hourly bus service to Mildenhall exists; - there are aircraft noise constraints to the north and south of the settlement as a consequence of aircraft landing and taking off from both RAF Lakenheath and RAF Mildenhall (see paragraph 3.9 and the noise contour map); - there is uncertainty over the consequences of the withdrawal of the USVF from RAF Mildenhall post-2023 and the future use of the site;

-- to the west of the settlement there are areas of land within Flood Zones 2 and 3; - there is a high potential for encountering heritage assets of archaeological interest in and around Beck Row; - the A1101 forms a physical boundary to the south and confines any further development in this direction; - airbase safeguard zones exist to the south and the west of Beck Row; - coalescence should be avoided with the settlement of Holywell Row which lies to the east of Beck Row; - future development in Beck Row may require upgrades to the existing sewerage network. - 5.9.3 Further information on opportunities and constraints in Beck Row is set out in the other evidence based documents available online at www.westsuffolk.gov.uk/localplanevidence.
+- the village has a good level of existing services and facilities including a general store, post office, public houses and a community centre; - Aspal Close County Wildlife Site (CWS), the majority of which is also identified as a Local Nature Reserve (LNR), is located in the centre of the settlement; - there are a good range of open space and sports facilities including Aspal Close LNR, a sports pitch and play space; - the existing primary school has reached capacity and discussions are ongoing with Suffolk County Council and other partners concerning options for school expansion and potentially the requirement for a new school; - an hourly bus service to Mildenhall exists; - there are aircraft noise constraints to the north and south of the settlement as a consequence of aircraft landing and taking off from both RAF Lakenheath and RAF Mildenhall (see paragraph 3.9 and the noise contour map); - there is uncertainty over the consequences of the withdrawal of the USVF from RAF Mildenhall post-2023 2024 and the future use of the site. - to the west of the settlement there are areas of land within Flood Zones 2 and 3; - there is a high potential for encountering heritage assets of archaeological interest in and around Beck Row; - the A1101 forms a physical boundary to the south and confines any further development in this direction; - airbase safeguard zones exist to the south and the west of Beck Row; - coalescence should be avoided with the settlement of Holywell Row which lies to the east of Beck Row; - future development in Beck Row may require upgrades to the existing sewerage network. - 5.9.3 Further information on opportunities and constraints in Beck Row is set out in the other evidence based documents available online at www.westsuffolk.gov.uk/localplanevidence.

-- identifies an overall figure of 454 homes to be distributed between the district's four primary villages.
+- 5.9.4 The Core Strategy Single Issue Review identifies an overall figure of 454357 additional homes to be distributed between the district's four primary villages.
+A total of 660 dwellings are allocated in the primary villages up to 2031, which includes sites with planning permission which are already counted as commitments.
 The distribution between settlements is based on an assessment of their infrastructure and environmental capacity and the level of growth which has taken place since the start of the plan period. - 5.9.5 The environmental and infrastructure constraints around Beck Row place a limit on the extent of development that can take place in the village.
 Higher growth in the village can only be considered if these constraints can be overcome.
-Further, a relatively high level of growth has already taken place in recent years, putting pressure on existing infrastructure and facilities.

-5.9.6 A number of planning permissions have been granted in Beck Row in recent years, and these five residential sites have been identified as being suitable for allocation in Beck Row to meet the distribution needs set out in the Single Issue Review, as outlined in the text and policy below.
+Further, a relatively high level of growth has already taken place in recent years, putting pressure on existing infrastructure and facilities. - 5.9.6 A number of planning permissions have been granted in Beck Row in recent years, and these five residential sites have been identified as being suitable for allocation in Beck Row to meet the distribution needs set out in the Single Issue Review, as outlined in the text and policy below.
 All of these sites have planning permission, and are allocated in Policy SA11 to enable a total of 206 dwellings to be delivered in the plan period up to 2031.